ros/diagnostics/diagnostic_analysis/ros2_migration_readme.md

 Overview

-larger cvs file can be sparsed and convert into smaller csv files.
+	Larger csv file can be sparsed and convert into smaller csv files.

 Build proccedure and testing